-The Czech Republic Centre for Evidence-Based Health Care
+The Czech Republic Centre for Evidence-Based Healthcare: A Joanna Briggs Institute Centre of Excellence

 What is our aim?

-- We focus on the creation of systematic review (SR) – using exclusively exact scientific methods for identification, selection and appraisal of results from primary research in a very particular area.
+- We focus on the creation of systematic reviews (SR) – using exclusively exact scientific methods for identification, selection and appraisal of results from primary research in a very particular area.

-- In cooperation with our foreign partners we contribute to the development of methodology to create a higher level SR – Mixed SR and Umbrella SR.
+- In cooperation with our foreign partners we contribute to the development of methodology to create a higher level systematic reviews – Mixed SR and Umbrella SR.

 What is it?

-- It is a thorough systematic review (SR) with meta-analysis (in quantitative research) of meta-syntheis (in qualitative research).
+- It is a thorough systematic review (SR) with meta-analysis (in quantitative research) of meta-synthesis (in qualitative research).

 - In order to achieve the highest levels of evidence, available information from so-called “grey literature” are also included.